HOME • SEARCH • EMAIL • ABOUT

 Botany

-Himbabalod is a smooth tree growing to a height of 12 meters.
-Bark is dark brown, rough, 10 to 12 millimeters thick.
+Himbabalod is an evergreen, smooth, medium-sized tree growing to a height of 12 meters.
+Bark is dark brown, rough, 10 to 13 millimeters thick.
 Leaves are somewhat crowded at the end of the branches, oblong-obovate, 6 to 14 centimeters long, pointed at the ends, the young leaves finely toothed at the margins.
-Flowers are numerous, axillary and pendulous racemes, 10 to 40 centimeters long.
+Flowers are dark scarlet, numerous, axillary and pendulous racemes, 10 to 45 centimeters long.
 Fruit is oblong-ovoid, 3 to 4 centimeters long, about 1.5 centimeters thick, bluntly quadrangular, pointed at the ends, and crowed by persistent calyx lobes.

 Distribution

-- Also occurs in India through Malaya through tropical Australia.
+- Also occurs in India, Malaya through tropical Australia.

 Constituents